-The exposition of non-Aristotelian finitary logic (NAFL) in this paper upholds virtually all the ideas expressed in the author's previous work, [6, 12, 17, 23] but presents these and several new results with much greater clarity and precision.
+The exposition of non-Aristotelian finitary logic (NAFL) in this paper upholds virtually all the ideas expressed in the author's previous work, [6, 15, 24, 35]but presents these and several new results with much greater clarity and precision.
 We have demonstrated that the scope of finitism is expanded from just a theory (Primitive recursive arithmetic) [4] within classical logic to an entire logic (NAFL) that, in our opinion, rivals classical logic and intuitionism.
-The distinguishing feature of finitism in NAFL is that classical infinitary reasoning is not banned arbitrarily, but is refuted via logical principles deducible from finitary NAFL semantics.
-NAFL has profound consequences for the logical foundations of physics, both classical and quantum.
-The paraconsistent, timedependent and axiomatic truths of NAFL provide the correct logical framework for resolution of the paradoxes of quantum mechanics, such as, superposition, entanglement, wave-particle duality and the quantum Zeno effect, as well as classical paradoxes, such as, Zeno's dichotomy paradox and its variants, which have remained unresolved for almost 2500 years.
+The distinguishing feature of finitism in NAFL is that classical infinitary reasoning is not banned arbitrarily, but is refuted via logical principles deducible from finitary NAFL semantics, which correctly captures the notion of a potential infinity.
+NAFL, which provides a negative resolution of Hilbert's program, has profound consequences for the logical foundations of physics, both classical and quantum.
+The paraconsistent, time-dependent and axiomatic truths of NAFL provide the correct logical framework for resolution of the paradoxes of quantum mechanics, such as, superposition, Wigner's friend paradox, entanglement, wave-particle duality and the quantum Zeno effect, as well as classical paradoxes, such as, Zeno's dichotomy paradox and its variants, which have remained unresolved for almost 2500 years.
 Future work will focus on the logical foundations of quantum mechanics, which will require further development of real analysis in NAFL.
 For the sake of brevity, we had to omit discussion of philosophical paradoxes, such as, those arising from self-reference or the Platonic nature of classical truth.
 These will be elaborated upon in future work.